 These are generally 14–20 feet in length primarily used for daysailing.
 They are fast boats that require some agility to sail.
 They have shallow drafts when the dagger boards are up for beaching.

-The larger relative of the beach catamaran, they actually share more in common with a cruising mono-hull.
-They have accommodation for extended cruising.
-They are stable platforms with shallow drafts.
-They are 25–50+ feet in length.
+A larger relative of the beach catamaran, they share more in common with a cruising mono-hull with accommodation for extended cruising.
+They are stable platforms with shallow drafts and are 25–50+ feet in length.